acpo/PiSpec20_oceanoptics/README.md

 |SPARK |x | x |

 ## How to Help
 I don't write in Python for a living, nor particularly do a lot of programming.
-And it shows in the code.
-This is also a work in progress.
+But the project works.
+The code could probably be more efficient but free software is free.
 If you wish to contribute please contact me.
 ## License
 MIT License.
 This project relies on Python-Seabreeze which uses the MIT License.